Gabrielolobo/Crawley/README.md

 - python -m crawley.cli (Crawler) (argument) --filename (output).json

+The .json file will be saved in the current directory

-You can choose the name of your file by switching in (output).
+* You can choose the name of your file by switching in (output).

 ### To save a file in .csv, execute:

 - python -m crawley.cli (Crawler) (argument) --filename (output).csv

+The .csv file will be saved in the current directory

-You can choose the name of your file by switching in (output).
+* You can choose the name of your file by switching in (output).

 ## Final Note